Ecommerce Best Practices That Get More Sales Fast

 When it comes to conversion rate optimization, and website design in general, there is an ever evolving discussion about what role best practices and conventions should play in your designs.

-And the same can be said when considering which top ecommerce features or tips you should follow.
+And the same can be said when considering which tips you should follow.

 The truth is best practices and conventions can guide you, but there are no hard and fast rules.